 7. Increased Diabetes Risk

 Mark Mahowald, MD, claims that there is sufficient evidence that shows that lack of sleep could result in a pre-diabetic state.
-This practice has a negative impact on glucose metabolism and results in lowered insulin sensitivity and tolerance to glucose which can eventually lead to diabetes.
+This practice hurts glucose metabolism and results in lowered insulin sensitivity and tolerance to glucose which can eventually lead to diabetes.

 8. Increased Chances of Developing High Blood Pressure

-If you sleep between 5 and 6 hours each night, it is very likely that you will experience high blood pressure over some period of time.
+If you sleep between 5 and 6 hours each night, you will likely experience high blood pressure over some time.
 Sleep balances the levels of stress hormones which directly affect blood pressure levels.
 In case you have chronic sleep deprivation the risk of developing high blood pressure is very high.

 9. Negative Effects on the Immune System

-Lack of sleep has a negative impact on the immune system making your body weaker and slowing down the response to bacterial and viral infections.
+Lack of sleep hurts the immune system making your body weaker and slowing down the response to bacterial and viral infections.
 Several studies have confirmed that the production of T-cells is decreased in case we lack sleep and these cells are crucial for the proper functioning of our immune system.

 10. Increased Risk of Injuries